 Advocacy, The League in Action

 As the transitions occur after our national elections,the League of Women Voters continues its advocacy for an informed and active citizenry in public policy.
-Here is advice from the LWVUS on 10 ways you can make a difference.

 For up to date information on issues at stake and actions you may take to be involved, please refer to our national website for action alerts.
 You may sign up at this site and get alerts directly to your mailbox.